mikedlowis/rscons/README.md

 ## Release Notes

+### v1.3.0

+- change Environment#execute() options parameter to accept the following options keys:
+  - :env to pass an environment Hash to Kernel#system
+  - :options to pass an options Hash to Kernel#system

 ### v1.2.0

 - add :clone option to Environment#clone to control exactly which Environment attributes are cloned
 - allow nil to be passed in to Environment#build_root=